The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Stone archway revealing the rest of Faro old town with white walls and gray stonework

-For delicious Portuguese dishes, try Tasca do Ricky and Tascaria Chafariz.
-Faro also has many international dining options.
+For delicious Portuguese dishes, try Tasca do Ricky and Tascaria Chafariz, or if you’re looking for something more international, Faro has plenty of options.

 Suggested Faro Accommodations: